musevlt/musered/docs/tutorial.rst

 See also the :doc:`settings` example.

-The first part of the file contains general variables, like the corking directory; the raw, reduced and calibration paths; version numbers; and logging
+The first part of the file contains general variables, like the working directory; the raw, reduced and calibration paths; version numbers; and logging
 level: